tableauio/tableauio.github.io/content/en/docs/excel/struct.md

 ## Custom named struct

 By default, struct variable name is same as struct type name, but you can specify a different struct variable name.
-Custom named struct is mainly used for identifying name prefix of continuous cells in name row, when the tableau (protogen) can't auto-recognize the variable name.
+Custom named struct is mainly used to identify name prefix of continuous cells in name row, when the tableau (protogen) can't auto-recognize the variable name.

 **Syntax**: just after struct type name, use parentheses `()` to specify struct variable name: `VariableType(VariableName)`.